ganeshpatil386386/Product_App/README.md

 ### Description

-Nike SHoe product app built with React + Tailwind CSS.
+Nike Shoe product app built with React + Tailwind CSS.

-- Deplyed on Netlify.
+- Deployed on Netlify.
 - Shoutout to JSMastery for the tutorial.